photo: Helmut Edinger

-Edith and her fellow Voyagers musicians Yacouba Sissoko (kora and vocals) and Banning Eyre (guitar) completed their first studio recording session in mid February.
-The resulting CD on the Afropop label was due out late last summer but Covid 19 disruptions have caused significant delays.
-Edith hopes to post a new release date soon.
+Edith and her fellow Voyagers musicians Yacouba Sissoko (kora and vocals) and Banning Eyre (guitar) completed their first studio recording session in mid February 2020.
+The resulting CD on the Lion Songs label was due out late last summer but Covid 19 disruptions have caused significant delays.
+Edith hopes for a release date in Fall of 2021